What am I asked to do?

 - We are required to monitor any unusual or suspicious transactions of any size.

-- We have a legal obligation to report to the Serious Organised Crime Agency (SOCA) any suspicious transaction.
+- We have a legal obligation to report to the National Crime Agency (NCA) any suspicious transaction.